Dinosaur diplomacy: What you need to know about China’s ‘renewed emphasis’ on fossil research

 SINGAPORE: Hundreds of millions of years ago, long before sprawling Chinese megacities and towering skyscrapers were built, dinosaurs of all shapes and sizes roamed China – dominating the land, seas and skies before going extinct.

-“At present, China produces the largest number of newly discovered extinct species of dinosaurs in the world,” American paleontologist Thomas Stidham wrote in an commentary that was published by the state-backed Global Times newspaper in March, noting the Chinese paleontology field has seen “astonishing growth” over the last few decades.
+“At present, China produces the largest number of newly discovered extinct species of dinosaurs in the world,” American palaeontologist Thomas Stidham wrote in a commentary that was published by the state-backed Global Times newspaper in March, noting the Chinese palaeontology field has seen “astonishing growth” over the last few decades.

 He credits this success with the discovery of “Peking Man” human fossils in 1927, excavated from a cave site located about 50 kilometres from Beijing.
 Skulls were also discovered at the site in the following years, along with teeth, bones and other stone artefacts as well as traces of mammal fossils.